 The Arden Book History, government, organizations of the Ardens, prepared by the Arden Community Planning Committee.
 The centennial edition was published in 2000.

-ACRA Neighborhood Phonebook The little blue phone book of residents in the three Ardens (Arden, Ardentown, Ardencroft).
+ACRA Neighborhood Directory The little spiral-bound phone book of residents in the three Ardens (Arden, Ardentown, Ardencroft).
 Prepared by the Arden Community Recreation Association, and distributed free to residents.
 Updated every 2 years.
-Extra copies are available for $6; fill out the request form at funintheardens.org.
+Includes government and recycling information, ads from local merchants, services and supporters.